Important Coronavirus Related Tax Changes

 Below you will find outlined in further detail what these important new federal tax changes mean for you and your business.

 Tax Filing Deadlines Extended

 With the issuance of IRS Notice 2020-18, the tax filing and payment deadline has been extended to July 15th, 2020 for federal income tax returns that would normally be April 15th, 2020.
 No interest or penalties will be assessed on tax amounts due for these returns until after July 15th.
 This tax filing extension applies to any individuals, estates, trusts, partnerships, associations, companies or corporations whose tax filing deadline would have been April 15th.
 Moreover, the three month extension also applies to any tax estimate payments for the 2020 tax year that would otherwise be due on April 15, 2020.
 However, it is unclear whether there will be any additional extensions for 2nd quarter tax estimate payments, which are still currently due June 15, 2020.

 In addition, prior guidance stated that the payment extension would be limited to $10 million dollars for C-Corporations and $1 million for other taxpayers.
 However, according to the new guidance, there are no limits regarding tax amounts owed.
 Furthermore, there is no need to file an extension to take advantage of the new extended filing date.

 In short, those who usually are required to file their federal income taxes for the 2019 tax year on April 15th will not be required to file their tax returns and pay their taxes owed until July 15, 2020.
-It is unclear at this time whether Maine, New Hampshire, and all of the affected states will follow the federal government’s lead and extend tax filing and payment requirements.
+It is unclear at this time whether ME, New Hampshire, and all of the affected states will follow the federal government’s lead and extend tax filing and payment requirements.
 However, some states such as California and Maryland have already extended their deadlines.
 We are closely monitoring to see how states begin to respond as the situation continues to develop.